 The National Health Service Act 1946, which set up the NHS in England and Wales, contained a provision that NHS services should be provided free of charge unless that Act expressly provided for a charge.
 This provision has been carried forward into the legislation which replaced the 1946 Act – the NHS Act 1977 and subsequently the NHS Act 2006.

-This note sets out the provisions for prescription and dental charges, which groups are exempt, and explains where charges vary in devolved countries.
-It additionally covers efforts to reduce prescription wastage, including new Goverment plans to publish the actual cost to the NHS on prescription items over £20.
+This briefing paper sets out the provisions for various NHS charges, which groups are exempt, and explains where charges vary in the devolved nations.

 It also briefly examines the future of NHS charges.
-In the context of financial pressure on the NHS, there have been proposals to introduce additional charges for services, such as GP appointments.
-However, the Health Secretary has recently confirmed that there are no plans to introduce a charge for GP appointments.
+In the context of financial pressure on the NHS, there have been calls for the introduction of additional charges for services, such as GP appointments, although there have been no Government plans to introduce further charges.

 Commons Briefing papers CBP-7227